 Claiming to have the best climate and more sunshine than any other coastal resort in the country, Port Elizabeth is a popular holiday destination, renowned for its beautiful coastline and long sandy beaches.
 Known more fondly as just PE, the warmth of the people have earned it the well-deserved reputation as 'The Friendly City'.

 After breakfast you will meet your transfer driver in the hotel reception area.
 You will then be transferred to the Shamwari Game Reserve.

 During your time at the award-winning Shamwari Private Game Reserve, you'll set off on 2 thrilling game drives per day, one at sunrise and one at sunset, with your game ranger and fellow guests in an open game viewing vehicle in search of the Big 5 as well as cheetah, hyena, hippo, zebra and antelope.

 Shamwari Game Reserve

 After you return from your morning game drive you will have time to enjoy breakfast at the lodge.
 Your hire car will be delivered to the lodge at 11:00 when you have checked out of your room.
 Complete the necessary paperwork - you will need to present your driving licence, passport and credit card.
 The keys to your hire car will then be handed over to you.

-10 Day Car Rental: Group R Standard SUV - Hyundai Tucson or similar (Classic Plus Cover GPS PACKAGE)
+10 Day Car Rental: Group R - Hyundai Grand Creta or similar (Contracted Classic GPS Package)